Customs Import Declaration Datasets: Data Generation

 \subsection{Maintaining Correlated Attributes}

 Tabular data have correlated attributes.
 For example, attributes \emph{HS10 Code---Country of Departure---Country of Origin---Tax Rate---Tax Type} are highly correlated based on customs valuation policies.
 To make the import declaration data more realistic, a synthesizer should maintain the correlated attributes and their values during the generation process.
 Although CTGAN is a tabular-specific generative model, the output does not always reflect clear correlations between attributes.
 To maintain dependencies, we aggregate correlated attributes into a single column and save it temporarily before running the CTGAN model.
 After running the model, the value is split to have the original format.
 Another example is \emph{Item Price}, which is an attribute correlated with the \emph{HS10 Code} and the \emph{Net Mass} of an item.
 To maintain this relationship, \emph{Item Price} is reconstructed after the data generation step by multiplying \emph{Net Mass} and the unit price of each \emph{HS10 Code}.
+Finally, due to the data sensitivity issue, we removed the last 4 digits in \emph{HS10} to convert it to \emph{HS6}.